World Radio Day 2023: Everything You Need to Know

 How to Celebrate World Radio Day On Air

-1. Re-Spin Favourite Radio Moments
+1. Re-Spin Iconic Radio Moments From The Past

 Two men with flag bunting around their shoulders, one is holding an inflatable globe with headphones on it, the other is holding a red Roberts radio.